-In first, she investigates the corporeal identity in relation to materiality and according to the close relationship body / space / time.
-Body becomes a medium and the artist creates actions and performances.
-Photographic and video image take part to keep records, thereafter in the research of transversality.
+In first the artist investigates the corporeal identity in a relation to materiality and according to the close relationship between body, space and time.
+Body becomes a medium within actions and performances in which the photographical and videographical image take part, initially to keep records, then in a research of transversality.

-Then, she focuses on the Western contemporary, standardized and prescriptive, representation of the body and she considers the question of an evanescence of the corporeal identity.
-In videos, projections and installations, she shows a homogenized body, result of an erasure practice, on the body or its image, of the body’s distinctive signs and marks, or she shows a mechanical body, often fragmented in the image and in space.
+Thereafter Laurie Joly focuses on the Western contemporary, standardized and prescriptive, representation of the body, considering the question of the corporeal identity evanescence.
+A group of videos, of videographical and sound projections and installations reveals a homogenized body, result from an erasure practice, on the body itself or on its image, of its distinctive signs and marks.
+An other part shows a mechanical body, often fragmented in the image and in space.
 The body-spectator becomes a parameter in the art process, thinked, as well as image and sound, through movement.

-Then, she questions the technological surveillance in its use of data and with regard to the emergence of the body’s co-presence, a parallel and simultaneous presence, electronic in its nature, immaterial and originally imperceptible.
-Her practice contains protocol, based on photographical, mathematical, technological… rules, to reveal this co-presence in interactive video and/ or sound performance, installations and devices, in series of photographs and digital compositions.
-As new material, co-présence is also used to offer new modes of sensitive perception and comprehension of the represented space.
+Then the artist questions the technological surveillance in its use of data and with regard to the emergence of the body’s co-presence, a parallel and simultaneous presence, electronic in its nature, immaterial and originally imperceptible.
+In this context, protocol incorporates art practice, with photographical, mathematical, temporal, technological… rules, to reveal this co-presence within interactive performance, installations and devices, in series of photographs and digital compositions.
+As new material, co-présence is also used to offer new sensitive modes of space perception and comprehension.

-Her work is internationally presented in art exhibitions, in contemporary art, video art and cinema festivals, as well in conferences and seminars (Canada, Colombia, Estonia, France, Germany, Greece, Lebanon, Marocco, Slovakia, Tunisia).
+Laurie Joly's work is internationally presented in art exhibitions, in contemporary art, video art and cinema festivals, as well in conferences and research seminars (Canada, Colombia, Estonia, France, Germany, Greece, Lebanon, Marocco, Slovakia, Tunisia).